FAIR

 1:30pm Who Shapes the Art World?
 Markets, Money, and Meaning

-Led by Jeremy Mikolajczak, The Sybil Harrington Director and CEO of Phoenix Art Museum, this conversation examines the forces shaping today’s art world.
-From private banks managing wealth, collectors and philanthropists funding institutions, galleries building markets, art fairs hosting conversations, and museums shaping cultural narratives, the art ecosystem is fueled by both passion and capital.
-Artists drive the ideas, but bankers, collectors, galleries, fairs and museums determine how those ideas circulate, gain value, and enter history.
-At a time when private patronage, acquisitions, and institutional support are converging in powerful ways, this discussion asks: who is shaping the market—and what does that mean for artists and culture?
+Led by Jeremy Mikolajczak, The Sybil Harrington Director and CEO of Phoenix Art Museum, this conversation looks at the forces shaping today’s art world, from private banks managing wealth, collectors and philanthropists funding institutions, and galleries building markets, to art fairs hosting conversations and museums shaping cultural narratives.
+Artists drive the ideas, but bankers, collectors, galleries, fairs, and museums ultimately influence how those ideas circulate, gain value, and enter history.
+At a moment when private patronage, acquisitions, and institutional support are converging in powerful ways, we’ll ask: who is shaping the market, and what does that mean for artists and culture?

 3pm Arizona: Past and Present